 Dot plumped her pink hair.
 “Of course not, but you’re a hunter and a witch.
 It beats me why you won’t use your powers.”

 I crossed my arms and leaned against the front door.
 “Was a hunter.
-I’m not one anymore, and witchcraft causes more problems than it’s worth.
-I don’t need it and I don’t want it.”
+Witchcraft causes more problems than it’s worth.
+You of all people should know that.”

 Dot shrugged off her jacket and threw it on a chair.